howard-community-college/ENES247_TRUC/lab1-mux/README.md

 *How does Data flow in the fpga from left to right, right to left, bottom up, top down?* **left to right**

-*What is the verilog symbol for the white line going up at an angle in the device diagram?* **I dont understand**
+*What is the verilog symbol for the white line going up at an angle in the device diagram?* **presented by an arrow**